AprilAndFriends/april/trunk/android/template/README.txt

 	This is just an example file for using April on Android.
 Make a copy for yourself, change the name of the file (it has to match the class name inside of the file!) and change all the necessary definitions inside of the file (which should be package name, class name and the name of the library that's being loaded).
-Don't change "com.googlecode.april.AprilActivity".
+Don't change "com.april.AprilActivity".

     Additional files: